 We are AHS members and have been growing daylilies since we got hooked at our local daylily show.
 Before we went to the show, Doug said, "Now don't get started with daylilies, because I don't like them", to which I replied, "Don't worry, I don't like them either..."

 Winters are usually harsh in our zone 5 climate, and lasting until April or May.
-Temps last winter got down to -15 for a prolonged period of weeks on end.
+Temps get down to -15 for prolonged periods of weeks on end.
 Summer temps can exceed 100 degrees with prolonged drought.

 Any plants that do well here are definitely worthy of the label of northern hardy.